puckawayjeff/dotfiles/README.md

 1. Move the file into the repository
 2. Create a symlink at the original location
-3. Update `install.sh` with the new symlink command
+3. Update `sync.sh` with the new symlink command
 4. Stage changes in Git, commit, and push.

 ### Sync Changes to Other Hosts